rpglab/rpglab.github.io/news/_posts/2024-09-11-XL-USFOE_pics.md

 ---
 layout: newsitem
-title: X.Li Attended the US Frontiers of Engineering (USFOE) Symposium of NAE
+title: Attended the US Frontiers of Engineering (USFOE) Symposium of NAE
 time: 2024-09-11
 link:
 description: "Xingpeng Li attended the US Frontiers of Engineering (USFOE) Symposium of NAE (by invite only)."